-The small Sonoran town of Puerto Peñasco, on the eastern shore of the Sea of Cortez, offers wonderful beaches, charming islets, excellent fishing grounds, and breathtaking natural landscapes, which will make your vacation on the Sonora coast an unforgettable one.
+The small Sonoran town of Puerto Peñasco, also known as Rocky Point, offers wonderful beaches, charming islets, excellent fishing grounds, and breathtaking natural landscapes, which will make your vacation on the Sonora coast an unforgettable one.

 Puerto Peñasco is one of the youngest towns in the state of Sonora.
 It began its formation around 1927 as a simple fishing camp.

 Ever since, fishermen from different parts of the state, such as Guaymas, Bahia de Kino, Puerto Libertad, and Puerto Lobos, among others, began to arrive during the fishing seasons, settling and living in improvised tents and caves that they found among the cliffy hills over sandy dunes.